The History & Background of Dicaffeine Malate

-Dicaffeine Malate is basically added to some diet supplements as a mild stimulant.
-This ingredient helps boost energy levels, stimulate the metabolism and improve focus.
-Typically it is claimed to increase thermogenesis so you burn off more calories.
+Dicaffeine Malate is added to some dietary supplements as a mild stimulant.
+This ingredient helps boost energy levels, stimulate metabolism, and improve focus.
+Typically it is claimed to increase thermogenesis, so you burn off more calories.
 However, the actual effect of Dicaffeine Malate depends a lot upon how much of it is used.
-Often this substance is combined with other herbal ingredients, such as Chromium, Green Tea, Meratrim, Green Coffee Bean or Garcinia Cambogia to help improve weight loss results.
+Often this substance is combined with other herbal ingredients, such as Chromium, Green Tea, Meratrim, Green Coffee Bean, or Garcinia Cambogia, to help improve weight loss results.

 Also, Dicaffeine Malate has become very popular in supplements because it is known to be less harsh on the digestive system, and contains certain malic acids that help reduce the nasty effects regular caffeine can have in the stomach area.

 According to the user's experience of Dicaffeine Malate dosing.

 - 100mg: Low dose to avoid any unpleasant surprises.
 Mild stimulation, no side effects at all.
 Some thermogenesis was noted.

 - 175mg: I read somewhere that dicaffeine malate is ~75% caffeine and 25% malic acid by weight, so this is theoretically equal to my usual dose of anhydrous.
 More noticeable this time, still no side effects.
 Smooth energy without much of a rush or crash, which was nice, but it still wasn't equal to my usual products.

 - 230mg: Starting to push it more, the effects seem to increase proportionately with dose.
 I was still a bit disappointed by this dose, but it was even closer to what I'm going for.
 I just took 200mg before writing this, and it affects, just less in-your-face.

 Products Containing Dicaffeine MalateNutricost Caffeine Pills, 200mg Per Serving (500 Caps)